asappresearch/flambe/docs/understanding/experiments.rst

     ...

     resources:
-        local:
         data: path/to/train.csv
-            embeddings: path/to/embeddings.txt
+        embeddings: s3://mybucket/embeddings.bin
-        remote:
-            remote_embeddings: /file/in/instance/
     ...

-.. attention:: The ``remote`` section is only useful in remote experiments.
-If the user is running local experiments, then only the ``local`` section should be used.
+In case a resource is a remote URL, then flambé will download the file fow you (relying on the user local permissions)

+.. attention:: Currently S3 and HTTP hosted resources are supported.

 ``resources`` can be referenced in the pipeline via linking: